The Complete Guide to Optimizing Your Content for ChatGPT

 Before: “Streamline your team’s workflow with our powerful, flexible platform designed to scale with your business.”

 After: “A project management tool for software engineering teams.
 Manages sprints, tracks bugs, and integrates with GitHub, Jira, and Linear.
-Used by 4,000 engineering teams to reduce sprint planning time by an average of 40%.”
+Used by [number] engineering teams; customers report [specific measured outcome].”

 Rewrite your homepage and product pages with this lens.
-For every sentence on your core pages, ask: is this a concrete, extractable claim about what my product does, who it serves, and what outcome it produces?
+For every sentence on your core pages, ask: is this a concrete, extractable, true claim about what my product does, who it serves, and what outcome it produces?

 Structural Optimizations That Move the Needle